Builder broker: Regulation

-Industrial Structure
+Industrial structure

 Within Australia there is only a handful of national brokering firms in existence, such as Home Builders Advantage Australia's Biggest Building broker, Australian Home Renovations, Home Builders Australia, Placeme and Clear Build, with most being regional or area specialists.
-Only a handful of brokerage firms handle commercial and residential quoting services with Place me and Home Builders Australia being the oldest.
+Only a handful of brokerage firms handle commercial and residential quoting services, with Place me and Home Builders Australia being the oldest.
 Specialists exist in each state or major city and can often be more competitive, with their local knowledge of the industry.

 The Building Broker services typically include everything from the initial site survey to creation of the home design; then qualifying builders and managing the tender process to ensure client satisfaction.
 Typically, savings can be achieved in excess of 10% when compared to the traditional method of purchasing a new home by way of display homes.
-Clear Build, as an example, does not draw its own plans, but utilizes the customers plans, forcing builders into a competitive environment to ensure your plans are priced fairly, with significant savings possible. it is wise to select the building broker that has full time staff to assist with all phases of the project from design until completion.
+Clear Build, as an example, does not draw its own plans, but utilizes the customers plans, forcing builders into a competitive environment to ensure your plans are priced fairly, with significant savings possible. it is wise to select the building broker that has full-time staff to assist with all phases of the project from design until completion.
 Too many contractors involved will only add to your overall costs and will become an issue should problems occur with no central point of redress.

 Placeme differs from the standard procedure, and provides the tools that the builder brokers use to facilitate the brokering process nationally in Australia, as well as providing the Builder Brokering service on their website.

 Fees

 Brokerage fees are typically found to be charged to the contractor to whom the work is being contracted.
-In some other cases there can be a smaller engagement fee charged to the client, which is mostly non-refundable and typically between $300AUD-$500AUD, plus Goods and Service Tax (GST).
+In some other cases there can be a smaller engagement fee charged to the client, which is mostly non-refundable and typically between $300AUD and $500AUD, plus Goods and Service Tax (GST).
 This sort of pre-payment fee is typical in larger commercial projects.
 There is no standard set fee allocated to the services of Builder Brokers to charge contractors.
-Typically the fees from contractors are between 3% to 5% of the total cost of the wholesale build price.
-It is worth noting that the larger the building broker the more significant the savings available therefore a small brokerage will have very little negotiating power on your behalf and may in fact actually cost you more.
+Typically, the fees from contractors are between 3% and 5% of the total cost of the wholesale build price.
+It is worth noting that the larger the building broker the more significant the savings available, therefore a small brokerage will have very little negotiating power on your behalf and may in fact actually cost you more.